DidYouGetSniped/DYGS-Score/README.md

 ![](images/dygs-score-logo.png)

 Welcome to the DYGS Score calculator for War Brokers!
 This program allows you to calculate a custom player score based on your in-game stats.
-Without ELO Inflation.
+Without ELO Inflation!

 What is the DYGS Score?
 -----------------------